extradosages/RestInterfaces.jl/README.md

 This library sits on-top of the venerable [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl).

 ## A Minimal Example
-The following is an example of a minimal Hello, World server.
+The following is an example of a minimal Hello, World! server.

 ```julia
 using HTTP